tair-opensource/RedisShake/README.md

     ghcr.io/tair-opensource/redisshake:latest
 ```

-#### Compile from Source

-To compile from source, ensure that you have a Golang environment set up on your local machine:
+3. Build it yourself:
 ```shell
 git clone https://github.com/tair-opensource/RedisShake
 cd RedisShake
 sh build.sh
 ```

-### Usage

-To migrate data from one Redis instance to another while skipping keys with specific prefixes, follow these steps:
+## How to Use RedisShake

-1. Ensure you have two Redis instances running:
+To move data between two Redis instances and skip some keys:

-* Instance A: 127.0.0.1:6379
-* Instance B: 127.0.0.1:6380

-2. Create a new configuration file `shake.toml`, and set the `block_key_prefix` parameter to skip keys with specific prefixes:
+1. Make a file called `shake.toml` with these settings:
 ```toml
 [sync_reader]
 address = "127.0.0.1:6379"